KonzolozZ/Xyclops-Flasher-Tool/README.md

 # 🇬🇧 English version

 > **Xyclops Flasher Tool is a multilingual, cross-platform Python console app for reading, writing, and verifying the Xyclops IC BIOS on Xbox 1.6 motherboards.**
-> It features automatic COM port selection, magic header verification (at 0x100 offset), animated feedback, operation logging, and BIOS download support.
+> It features automatic COM port selection, magic header verification (at 0x100 offset), animated feedback, operation logging, BIOS download support, and a built-in support menu.

 ### ✨ Main Features